Trust Deeds are a debt solution for people living in Scotland who have £5,000 or more in unsecured debts they cannot repay.

 - If you fail to keep up your payments you may be at risk of Sequestration proceedings against you

-- Your details will be held publicly on the Individual Insolvency Register
+- Your details will be held publicly on the Register of Insolvencies

 - If you’re a homeowner you may have to sell or re-mortgage, although you may be able to agree to make additional payments into your Trusts Deed in lieu of the equity

-- You may be expected to sell high value items but certain items will be allowed e.g. a reasonably priced car if required for work and family purposes
+- You may be expected to sell high value items but certain items may be allowed e.g. a reasonably priced car if required for work and family purposes

 Advantages of a Protected Trust Deed